Founding Owner and Clinical Supervisor-

 Rayné also worked in hospice and in geriatrics helping individuals, families, and loved ones cope with end-of-life issues.
 She serves on TWU’s Professional Advisory Council and is a Texas State Board of Social Work Examiners approved Clinical Supervisor for master level social workers who wish to work toward clinical licensure.

 At Let It Rain Psychotherapy, Rayné offers therapy for individuals, couples, families and teens who have mood, addiction, and/or relationship problems.

 Sarah Billingsley grew up in a military family and is passionate about working with families serving in our armed forces.
-She understands first hand the struggles military families experience and their unique needs.
+She understands first-hand the struggles military families experience and their unique needs.
 She specifically has a passion for working with children and teens in military families- helping young people to address the impact of their unique experiences and emotional needs.
 She has experience working with individuals struggling with PTSD, secondary PTSD, substance use disorder and other addictions.
-Sarah currently works with women incarcerated in Dallas County Jail while they are serving time and when they are released back into the community.
+Sarah is currently the Program Director of the Resolana Program at Volunteers of America Texas which works with women incarcerated in Dallas County Jail.
+She oversees this gender specific, holistic, rehabilitative program while the women are serving time and when they are released back into the community.
 She also has experience working for Nexus Recovery Center where she treated women with children or who were pregnant and in recovery from addiction.
 Sarah uses Cognitive Behavior Therapy (CBT) and Dialectical Behavior Therapy (DBT) to help individuals recover from co-morbid disorders- addictions plus mood and anxiety disorders including depression, bipolar and generalized anxiety.